Learn More About Our Office Policies

 We ask that patients provide sufficient notice when cancelling appointments.
 As a courtesy to other patients, please provide at least 24 hour notice prior to cancellation as this allows us to accommodate patients with acute issues.
 This holds particularly true for longer comprehensive medical examinations and procedural appointments.
 Cancellations within an hour of the scheduled appointment time will be recorded as a missed appointment.

 Standard email services are generally not encrypted and therefore email communication is not sanctioned by the College of Physicians and Surgeons of Alberta.
+We are however able to communicate through secure messaging services, such as our own Medeo platform.

 Specific expressed permission to fax information to the office must be obtained prior to send information by facsimile.
 Sending faxes to the office places a significant burden on our office fax machine, as the office cares for an estimated 8000 patients collectively.